Like The Best of Us Facebook page to find out about what’s been happening recently in Newington.

 We have been finding narratives locally and from further afield that demonstrate our capacity for courage, humanity, justice, wisdom and knowledge.
 We have gathered stories about bravery, citizenship, creativity, forgiveness, hope, kindness, zest, and persistence (amongst others).

 Our themes draw upon the work of Christopher Peterson & Martin E.P.
 Seligman in their 2004 book Character Strengths and Virtues: A Handbook and Classification (Oxford University Press).

-As the project continues into 2016-17 there are still many ways to get involved in The Best of Us.
+There are still many ways to get involved in The Best of Us.
 Through making, collecting stories, organising events and activities, people can develop skills and help to make this project a success.
-If you live in Newington and would like to get involved, please contact Sarah – firstname.lastname@example.org or call 01227 811800.
+To find out more about joining in please contact firstname.lastname@example.org or visit www.facebook.com/thebestofusproject/